agorum/albert-ai-website-chat/README.md

 The optional `serviceConfig.title` lets you provide a human-readable session label that is forwarded to the `/init` endpoint together with the preset information.

+Set `texts.inputPlaceholder` if you want to change the message input placeholder (default: `Your message ...`).

 ## Usage with Bundlers (ESM)